suzanbaert/ropensci_reviews/epubr/package_review.md

 <br>

 Last but not least, though everything is in the documentation and R veterans probably will have no issues, I would make the documentation a bit more beginner's friendly.
 One element in particular caught my eye: the instructrions in the readme to import an epub.
 It's probably silly, but when I first installed and tried to import an epub (i was in play-modus and so not very concentrated), but I also did a system.call() followed by epub().
 I somehow thought I had to make a system file from my epub and then sort of unzip it.
-Needless to say that I never used the system.call() function before...
+(Needless to say that I never used the system.call() function before so wasn't entirely sure what it did...)

 It took only a mysterious error and a bit more focus to realize my silly mistake, but I did wonder whether the README could just be a bit clearer.
 Perhaps something along these lines?
+Tiny change, but maybe a few frowns less from people first using the package?

 ```
 #importing an epub file